openfheorg/openfhe-development/docs/sphinx_rsts/misc/z_migration_guide.rst

 Code changes (in src/pke/examples/simple-integers.cpp):

 1. Generate CryptoContext (see instructions `here <https://github.com/openfheorg/openfhe-development/tree/main/src/pke/examples#generating-cryptocontext-using-gencryptocontext>`_).
-You don’t need to set multiple arguments in order to generate CryptoContext anymore.
-A separate object with parameters is required instead with every parameter having a default value.
+You don’t need to set multiple arguments anymore to generate CryptoContext.
+A separate parameter object is required instead and every parameter in the object has a default value.
+All default values can be seen by simply printing the object.
 Set only those parameters that you want to change.
 For this example we changed 2 of them:

 ::